-- vertices (required) vertices of the polyhedron as is a list of (x,y,z) tuples of numbers (distance units) - The origin MUST strictly be contained in the generally nonconvex volume defined by the vertices and faces - The (0,0,0) centered sphere that encloses all vertices should be of minimal size for optimal performance (e.g. don't translate the shape such that (0,0,0) right next to a face). - faces (required) a list of vertex indices for every face - sweep_radius (default: 0.0) rounding radius applied to polyhedron - ignore_statistics (default: False) set to True to disable ignore for statistics tracking - ignore_overlaps (default: False) set to True to disable overlap checks between this and other types with ignore_overlaps=True - Deprecated since version 2.1: Replaced by interaction_matrix. - capacity (default: 4) set to the maximum number of particles per leaf node for better performance - New in version 2.2.
+- vertices (required) vertices of the polyhedron as is a list of (x,y,z) tuples of numbers (distance units) - The origin MUST strictly be contained in the generally nonconvex volume defined by the vertices and faces - The (0,0,0) centered sphere that encloses all vertices should be of minimal size for optimal performance (e.g. don't translate the shape such that (0,0,0) right next to a face). - faces (required) a list of vertex indices for every face - For visualization purposes, the faces MUST be defined with a counterclockwise winding order to produce an outward normal. - sweep_radius (default: 0.0) rounding radius applied to polyhedron - ignore_statistics (default: False) set to True to disable ignore for statistics tracking - ignore_overlaps (default: False) set to True to disable overlap checks between this and other types with ignore_overlaps=True - Deprecated since version 2.1: Replaced by interaction_matrix.

-- origin (default: (0,0,0)) a point strictly inside the shape, needed for correctness of overlap checks - New in version 2.2. - hull_only (default: True) if True, only consider intersections between hull polygons - New in version 2.2.
+- capacity (default: 4) set to the maximum number of particles per leaf node for better performance - New in version 2.2. - origin (default: (0,0,0)) a point strictly inside the shape, needed for correctness of overlap checks - New in version 2.2. - hull only (default: True) if True, only consider intersections between hull polygons - New in version 2.2.